Just Don’t Call Them Key Lime Squares

 Just reading this post on “bars” made me miss my home in North Dakota…just across the river!
 Every spring, I start to crave lime, lemon, and peach desserts.
 I am making this for dessert next weekend!
 Thanks.

-26. Bruce Anderson replied:
+25. Bruce Anderson Says:

 I think I need to make these for tomorrow.
 We’re having a “dessert supper” for mother’s day, and I know a few folks (OK, me) who’ll enjoy an alternative to the heavy pies and cakes.

-27. Bruce Anderson replied:
+26. Bruce Anderson Says:

 They turned out well, if a bit…ah…POTENT?
 I think the next time I make these I’ll cut the juice to half a cup and see how that works.
-I like lime, but I’ve got to drown these in whipped cream to make them edible. :(
+I like lime, but I’ve got to drown these in whipped cream to make them edible. 😦

-28. Kristin at The Kitchen Sink replied:
+27. Kristin at The Kitchen Sink Says:

 Bruce: So sorry to hear that!
 I didn’t find them too tart at all.
 Did you use fresh key lime juice?
 If not, I wonder if the bottled is more potent?